 The Equation That Runs the Universe

-From the trajectory of a baseball to the orbit of a planet, from the design of a bridge to the crash testing of a car — Newton's second law is there, doing the heavy lifting.
+From the trajectory of a baseball — which follows a parabolic arc governed by F = ma applied to gravity alone — to the orbit of a planet, from the design of a bridge to the crash testing of a car, Newton's second law is doing the heavy lifting.
 It's the equation engineers use to calculate structural loads, the equation NASA uses to plot rocket trajectories, and the equation your physics professor will expect you to deploy in nearly every problem set.

-Master this equation — not just the algebra, but the physical reasoning behind it — and you'll find that the rest of classical mechanics unfolds naturally from this single, elegant idea.
+Master this equation — not just the algebra, but the physical reasoning behind it — and you'll find that the rest of classical mechanics, including projectile motion, rotational dynamics, and oscillations, unfolds naturally from this single, elegant idea.

 Written by